+mode does not respond to movement of is too slow.
 Cause Solution Mouse connector is not properly plugged into the back of the computer.
-Shut down the computer using the keyboard.
-1. Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
-2. Use the arrow keys to select Shut Down and then press the Enter key.
+Press the Ctrl and Esc keys at the same time (or press the Windows logo key) to display the Start menu.
+Use the arrow keys to select Shut Down and then press the Enter key.
 After the shutdown is complete, plug the mouse connector into the back of the computer (or the keyboard) and restart.
 Program in use has stopped responding to commands.
 Shut down the computer using the keyboard then restart the computer.

-Table E-10 Solving Mouse Problems (continued)
+Table D-10 Solving Mouse Problems (continued)